f5devcentral/f5-agility-labs-nginx/docs/class10/module3/module3.rst

 In this class, we will publish the version 1.0 of API Sentence App.

 .. note :: This is done by the ``API Team``.
-API team expose API published by API Dev.
+API team will expose an API published by API Dev.

 .. note :: As a reminder, this version 1 does not include ``colors`` API endpoint.